top of page

 • How will your client's service needs change over five to ten years?

-• Has your top 20 client groups changed over the last few years?
+• Have your top 20 client groups changed over the last few years?
 If so, what are the reasons for the changes?

 • As a business, are there any learnings from these changes?